- Complete the Stage One Expression of Interest application form (PDF)

-All short form applications received by CPA Australia will undergo fair and appropriate consideration.
-CPA Australia has the right to make recommendations solely on the basis of its expertise and requirements.
+All GRPP applications received by CPA Australia will undergo fair and appropriate consideration by a review panel composed of both accounting, finance and education professionals and subject matter experts.
+CPA Australia has the right to make grant funding decisions solely on the basis of its needs, expertise and requirements.

 CPA Australia reserves the right not to fund projects.
 The decision to fund resides exclusively with CPA Australia management, whose decision is final.